On Biased Compression for Distributed Learning: Distributed Setting

 \subsection{Failure of DCGD with biased compressors}

-However, as we now demonstrate by giving a counter-example, DCGD may fail if the compression operators are allowed to be biased.
-In the example below, DCGD used with the Top-1 compressor diverges at an exponential rate.
+However, as we now demonstrate by giving some counter-examples, DCGD may fail if the compression operators are allowed to be biased.
+In the first example below, DCGD used with the Top-1 compressor diverges at an exponential rate.

-\paragraph{Example 1} {\em Consider $n=d=3$ and define where $a=(-3,2,2)$, $b=(2,-3,2)$ and $c=(2,2,-3)$.
+\begin{example} Consider $n=d=3$ and define where $a=(-3,2,2)$, $b=(2,-3,2)$ and $c=(2,2,-3)$.
 Let the starting iterate be $x^0=(t,t,t)$, where $t > 0$.
 Then Using the Top-1 compressor, we get $\cC(\nabla f_1(x^0)) = \frac{t}{2}(-11, 0, 0)$, $\cC(\nabla f_2(x^0)) = \frac{t}{2}(0,-11, 0)$ and $\cC(\nabla f_3(x^0)) = \frac{t}{2}(0,0,-11)$.
 The next iterate of DCGD is

-Repeated application gives Since $\eta>0$, the entries of $x^k$ diverge exponentially fast to $+\infty$.}
+Repeated application gives Since $\eta>0$, the entries of $x^k$ diverge exponentially fast to $+\infty$. \end{example}